gk646/cxstructs/README.md

 ## Datastructures, algorithms, machine-learning and utilities library in C++

-A medium-sized header only library of selected datastructures, algorithms, machinelearning topics and utilities.
+A medium-sized modern header only library of selected datastructures, algorithms, machinelearning topics and utilities.
 This collection is built for educational purposes and for use in non-essential projects.
 All implementations are easy to read and well documented.